-In the absence of robust studies comparing various screening approaches, risk-prediction models have been developed to provide a more accurate prediction of a person's AAA risk by calculating a score based on an individual's personal characteristics.
-Two risk-prediction models have been developed utilizing data from 3.1 million individuals who volunteered to provide medical history data and undergo ultrasound screening.^{29, 179} The models were developed to calculate risk for developing AAAs \geq 3 cm and \geq 5 cm, respectively.
+In the absence of robust studies comparing various screening approaches, risk prediction models have been developed to provide a more accurate prediction of a person's AAA risk by calculating a score based on an individual's personal characteristics.
+Two risk prediction models have been developed utilizing data from 3.1 million individuals who volunteered to provide medical history data and undergo ultrasound screening.
+The models were developed to calculate risk for developing AAAs measuring 3 cm or larger and 5 cm or larger, respectively.
 The analyses confirmed that male sex, older age, and smoking history are strong independent contributors of risk, but also quantified the independent contribution of family history and CVD morbidity (Appendix G Table 1).
-Protective factors that modified an individual's risk for developing AAA included Black, Hispanic, or Asian ethnicity, diabetes, diet, exercise, and smoking cessation.
+Protective factors that modified an individual's risk for developing AAA included black, Hispanic, or Asian ethnicity; diabetes; diet; exercise; and smoking cessation.

-To estimate the efficiency of the proposed risk-scoring approach, the authors used National Health and Nutrition Examination Survey (NHANES) data to estimate AAA prevalence in the United States population.
-They then modeled the efficiency of applying the risk-scores at different thresholds for age groups of 50 to 75 years or 50 to 84 years.
-Their results indicate that using risk-scores may result in higher-yield screening strategies than the current USPSTF recommendation.
-Although these are promising results, the risk-prediction models lack external validation and such external validation would be necessary prior to clinical application.
+To estimate the efficiency of the proposed risk-scoring approach, the authors used National Health and Nutrition Examination Survey data to estimate AAA prevalence in the U.S. population.
+They then modeled the efficiency of applying the risk scores at different thresholds for age groups of 50 to 75 years or 50 to 84 years.
+Their results indicate that using risk scores may result in higher-yield screening strategies than the current USPSTF recommendation.
+Although these are promising results, the risk prediction models lack external validation and such external validation would be necessary prior to clinical application.

-Incidental AAA on Computed Tomography Examination
+Incidental AAA on CT Examination